srinidhisrinivas/mcl-scarcity-mouselab/README.md

 # Mouselab MDP

+## Publishing your code

+1. Go through the directory to make sure there is no private data which accidentally snuck in
+2. Remove the config.txt (uncomment out .gitignore line) or remove the lines in the config.txt which are secret

+#TODO please add to this checklist!

 ## Requirements

 The Coffeescript files in src should be able to compile into javascript using `make`.
 In order to download the most recent version of Coffeescript which has more support for async, download Coffeescript from the npm package manager: